suwebdev/wats-3020-node-1/README.md

 ## Turn in assignment
 Push your code to the forked repository in your account and [**create a pull request**](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 This will make it available for instructor code review.

-Turn in 2 URL's on Canvas which should be of the format:
+Turn in 1 URL on Canvas which should be of the format:
 * https://github.com/{account name}/{repo name}